 - Attend meetings, etc.

 Please remember that under a business visa, you can not get any paid job.
-To get more information about business visa FAQs, please visit Everything you need to know about Canada Business Visa article from the left sidebar.
+To get more information about business visa FAQs, please visit the Everything you need to know about Canada Business Visa article from the left sidebar.

 6. Other visas